ruricolist/serapeum/reference.md

 'VARIABLE.
 The new VAR will have lexical scope and thus may be shadowed by LET bindings without affecting its dynamic (global) value.

+The original `deflex` is due to Rob Warnock.

+This version of `deflex` differs from the original in the following ways:

-It is possible for VAL to close over VAR.
+- It is possible for VAL to close over VAR.

-In implementations that support it (SBCL and CCL, at the moment) this version creates a backing variable that is "global" or "static", so there is not just a change in semantics, but also a gain in efficiency.
+- In implementations that support it (SBCL and CCL, at the moment) this version creates a backing variable that is "global" or "static", so there is not just a change in semantics, but also a gain in efficiency.

-If VAR is a list that starts with `values`, each element is treated as a separate variable and initialized as if by `(setf (values VAR...)
+- If VAR is a list that starts with `values`, each element is treated as a separate variable and initialized as if by `(setf (values VAR...)
 VAL)`.

-The original `deflex` is due to Rob Warnock.

 [View source](definitions.lisp#L9)

 ### `(define-values values &body (expr))`

 Like `def`, but for multiple values.
-Each variable in VALUES is bound as with `def`, then set all at once as with `multiple-value-setq`.
+Each variable in VALUES is given a global, lexical binding, as with `def`, then set all at once, as with `multiple-value-setq`.

 [View source](definitions.lisp#L59)